Policy on Distinguishing Gifts vs. Sponsored Awards in External Funding Received by Harvard

-Key subject matter experts who provided input in the development of this policy were the University's three submitting offices, the RSO, OTD, the Vice Provost for Research, the University Director of Sponsored Research, and the Sponsored Administration Leadership Committee, which includes School-level officials responsible for sponsored program administration within their schools.
+Key subject matter experts who provided input in the development of this policy were the University's three submitting offices, ADS, OTD, the Vice Provost for Research, the University Director of Sponsored Research, and the Sponsored Administration Leadership Committee, which includes School-level officials responsible for sponsored program administration within their schools.

 1 This document is not intended to specify the allocation of accounting codes RG, NG and NE to gifts, grants and contracts, although the concepts in this policy may be useful in making such classifications.
 Additional University guidance, in which the concepts of this policy are used, is available to assist in these accounting classifications.
 See below, “Related Policies and Guidance.”

 2 According to the definition used in this policy, as set forth under “Definitions” below, “sponsored awards” include, but are not limited to, sponsored research grants and contracts.
 In some cases, external funding received by Harvard may represent funding for a specific academic or scholarly program or project whose primary purpose is not research.

 3Gifts and sponsored awards can differ significantly in the ways in which they are treated for recovery of indirect costs, with gifts typically (but not always) having a significantly lower indirect cost recovery.
 This difference in treatment for the recovery of indirect costs, although it may provide an incentive for funders, faculty, staff or schools to prefer one categorization over another, must not be considered as a criterion in determining whether external funds received constitute a gift or a sponsored award.
 Application of appropriate indirect cost recovery rates should – according to established University policy (Policy for the Application of Indirect Costs to Sponsored Awards) – follow upon appropriate categorization of external funds as a gift or sponsored award, rather than influencing that categorization.